 Complete a jigsaw puzzle

-Not only are jigsaw puzzles an entertaining way to spend a few hours (or days!), but they’re also great for helping us to relax and take breaks from technology – while challenging our brains at the same time.
+Not only are jigsaw puzzles an entertaining way to spend a few hours (or days!), but they’re also great for helping us relax and take breaks from technology – while challenging our brains at the same time.

-When solving a jigsaw puzzle, we use both hemispheres of the brain and make connections between them, which improves our ability to learn, understand, and recall things.
+When solving a jigsaw puzzle, we use both sides of the brain and make connections between them, which improves our ability to learn, understand, and recall things.
 Plus, when we successfully place a puzzle piece, our brains release the neurotransmitter dopamine.
 Dopamine has a positive impact on mood, memory, motivation, motor control, and our ability to focus.

 Check out our article, 7 health benefits of doing jigsaw puzzles, for more information.